 The 4060 CORE Miniature Omnidirectional Microphones in this headset exhibit an exceptionally accurate omnidirectional pattern and therefore do not need to be aimed directly at the sound source to achieve quality pickup.
 This pattern also makes it less sensitive to handling noise as well as pop and wind noise.
 These 4060s handle sound pressure levels up to 134 dB before clipping occurs.
-This mic is well suited for applications where the sound source is more remote or damped and you need to have a good balance signal versus noise.
+This mic is well suited for applications where the sound source is more remote or damped and you need to have a good balance of signal versus noise.

 Binaural recording is a technique that uses two microphones to create an immersive 3D stereo sound experience for the listener.
 When correctly accomplished, these recordings allow the listener to hear sounds like they are actually in the same position as the person who did the actual recording.

 Binaural recordings differ from more well-known stereo techniques because binaural uses two omnidirectional mics positioned close together (as if in a listener’s ears) to replicate the sound pick up of the human ear as close as possible.
-Stereo, on the other hand, use cardioid microphones with a larger space between them.
+Stereo, on the other hand, uses cardioid microphones with a larger space between them.

 Online media – including Facebook, Google, and others who are making an effort to create more appealing products, including immersive sound could benefit from binaural recording.
 Film recordists are using binaural techniques to gather content they can use for atmospheric sounds.
 In addition, podcasts using the binaural technique can provide content that is much more immersive and alive compared to traditional techniques.